All Episodes

 That's the point of all the news.

-And it's gonna be a great trial.
+And it's going to be a great trial.

-Nobody under 21 be able to buy cigarettes in New York City under a new proposal announced today that marks the latest In a decade of moves to crack down on smoking in New York City.
+Nobody under 21 be able to buy cigarettes in New York City under a new proposal announced today that marks the latest in a decade of moves to crack down on smoking in New York City.

 Could have an unintended consequence of letting more terrorists go free.

-Out in the backyard for an afternoon puff, noticing something odd about his winterized boat that led him to investigate.
+Remember, it was a smoker out in the backyard for an afternoon puff, noticing something odd about his winterized boat that led him to investigate.

 And he found Jokar in there, half conscious.

-Thankfully he called a cops.
+Thankfully, he called the cops.

 Wasn't worried he'd be called a bigot.